TheTopSecretTeam/TheCOOrP/README.md

 - **Cohesion**: Components exhibit high cohesion by grouping closely related functionality within single units.

 #### Maintainability
-Through high modularity of the code, maintaining TheCOOrP is rather simple
+Through high modularity of the code, maintaining and analyzing TheCOOrP is rather simple.
+Modifications to the project can be made without much effort.
+Most of the code is susceptible to testing.
+Although, the uniqueness of the project limits its reusability.

 ### Dynamic View